dulapahv/CodeX/manual.md

 - Check the information entered in the fields
 - Correct any errors

-### Failed to Import Settings.
-Please Check the File Format
+### Failed to import settings.
+Please check the file format

 **This issue can be caused by:**